stuffmc/XNGAPIClient/README.md

 #  The official Objective-C XING API Client

+## NOTE

+The initial release of the Pod was named `XINGAPI`.
+This was confusing a lot of our users so we decided to rename it after the repository `XNGAPIClient`.

+*PLEASE NOTE* that in favor of the new `XNGAPIClient` the `XINGAPI` pod will no longer be updated.
+Please switch your codebase to be future-proof.

+If you have any questions please open an issue.

+===

 [![Build Status](https://travis-ci.org/xing/XNGAPIClient.png)](https://travis-ci.org/xing/XNGAPIClient)

 XNGAPIClient is the official client to access the XING API.
 In order to access the API, you only need an account on https://xing.com and an oauth consumer key and secret which can be obtained at https://dev.xing.com.
 Both is totally free and only takes a minute!